ursatile/automate/README.md

 # AutoMate
-AutoMate is a sample .NET 4.6.2 web application that forms the starting point for Dylan Beattie's training sessions about building distributed systems with C# and .NET.
+AutoMate is a sample web application that forms the starting point for Dylan Beattie's training sessions about building distributed systems with C# and .NET.

 ## Getting Started

 1. Clone the Git repo
 2. Open `dotnet\AutoMate.sln` in Visual Studio
-3. Run
+3. Run the `AutoMate.WebApp` project

 That should bring up the AutoMate homepage; it's been tested in Visual Studio 2019 and 2022, and needs the .NET Framework 4.6.2 installed.